Jacqueline Groag: Vienna

 In 1930, Groag was mentioned in an article by Dr. Hans von Ankwicz for the German publication Deutsche Kunst und Dekoration on her work.
 Ankwicz described her as a "front-runner of the Hoffmann school" who "currently dominated the design of textiles, particularly prints".

 Second World War

 In 1938, Jacqueline and Jacques fled to Prague, Czechoslovakia due to the Nazi unification of Austria and Germany, the Anschluss.
 Their stay in Prague did not last long, as they were forced to flee for London the following year, following the Nazi invasion of Czechoslovakia.
-When they arrived in London, they were greeted by the leading member of the British Design Factory, including Sir Gordon Russell, Sir Charles Reilly and Jack Pritchard.
+When they arrived in London, they were greeted by the leading members of the British Design Factory, including Sir Gordon Russell, Sir Charles Reilly and Jack Pritchard.

 Career

 During the 1930s, Groag travelled to cities such as Paris and New York to enhance her international reputation.
 She was awarded a gold medal for textile design at the Milano Triennale in 1933 and another gold medal for printed textiles at the Paris Exposition in 1937.